grugnoymeme/flipperzero-CLI-wifi-cracker/README.md

 To extract passwords you need from un-analyzed .pcap files, you need to follow these steps:

 ### Dependecies
 hcxpcaptool
+tahark

-tahark [to use running the `alternative_script.pt` if `hcxpcaptools` is resulting some kind of `ERROR`, cause `hcxpcaptool` may not working properly, cause has a little problem of mismatch between the release and the OS where it is installed]
+[tshark is used running the `alternative_script.pt` if `hcxpcaptools` is resulting some kind of `ERROR`, cause `hcxpcaptool` may not working properly, cause has a little problem of mismatch between the release and the OS where it is installed]

 ```
 pip install -r requirements.txt